frefolli/cloud-assignment-docker/README.md

 ### The Policy

 We also enact a quality policy which allows job failures if-and-only-if such job is a verify job. `Verify` is allowed to fail for two reasons:
-- it's not really a critical phase for our pipeline, because most of it it's just verifing style and/or common pitfalls.
+- it's not really a critical phase for our pipeline, because most of it it's just verifying style and/or common pitfalls.
   - in the original project we already addressed that specific requirement by using SonarQube, but in this project it won't be used (more on that later)
-- using GitLab CI/CD semanthics we can let individual jobs upload some deliverables with artifacts mechanics
+- using GitLab CI/CD semantics  we can let individual jobs upload some deliverables with artifacts mechanics
   - if a job in this phase fails, it uploads the failure report
   - we aspire also to cache some reports to deliver them in the base site (more on that later)